hamzsait/MVCTechBlog/README.md

 ### 5. Home

 If you wish to see other posts you can go to the homepage.
-You

 ![homepage](./images/home.png)